John McGowan (naval officer): Regular navy

 In March 1868 while on the Potomac, he received a commission as master in the regular navy and in October 1868 was ordered to duty with the Asiatic Fleet.
 On reporting to the admiral, he was ordered to duty as executive officer of the USS Unadilla; succeeded to the command of the Unadilla in June 1869 and in November of that year was detached from the Unadilla and ordered to the USS Iroquois; returned in her to the United States, the ship going out of commission in April 1870.
 In April 1870 he was promoted to be lieutenant commander and while in that grade served on the double-turreted monitor Terror, the Wachusetts, Juniata and Marion as executive officer and at the League Island, Philadelphia and Brooklyn navy yards.

 In January 1887 he was promoted to commander; commanded the Swatara, St. Mary's, Portsmouth and Alliance and was also commandant of the naval training station at Newport, Rhode Island from December 1896 to July 1899.
 He was promoted captain in February 1899 and in August took command of the USS Monadnock at Manila.
 In November 1900 he was ordered to duty as commandant of the naval station at Key West, Florida.
 In April 1901 he was detached and ordered before the retiring board.
 He was retired with the rank of rear admiral in April 1901.

 Personal life

 In October 1871, John McGowan wedded Evelyn Manderson of Philadelphia.
 He died on August 14, 1915, at Twilight Park in Haines Falls, New York, where he was spending the summer.
 He was seventy-two years old.
 Funeral services with full military honors were held at Arlington National Cemetery on August 16.

-Titles and honors
+Honors

 Admiral McGowan was a member of the Military Order of the Loyal Legion, of the Order of Foreign Wars, the Sons of the Revolution and of the Society of Marine Engineers and Naval Architects.
 He was also a member of the following clubs: the Metropolitan and Chevy Chase of Washington, D.C.; the Rittenhouse of Philadelphia, the Union of New York, and the New York Yacht Club.
 He was a life member of the American Irish Historical Society, and its President-General from 1906 to 1907.